harmony-one/h/progress/uladzislau-muraveika.md

+2026-09-04 Fri

+During the last week, I was focused on support tasks such as calculating cloud costs and removing several redundant servers.
+I've also debugged instability affecting the devnet/testnet Contabo servers.
+The issue was identified at the BGP level and reported to Contabo support.
+Additionally, I've created a fresh SnapDB for mainnet shard 0, reducing its size from 350 GB to 120 GB, and improved the script used for its creation.
+On the development side, I've improved the CI setup by adding the actionlint checker, adding a job to remove caches for closed PRs, and upgrading all GitHub Actions to the latest versions.

+And finally, I've upgraded Grafana, Prometheus, and Alertmanager to the latest versions.

+---

 2026-08-28 Fri

 During last week I was focused on creating the fastest way to share our full db RPC - ordered 10Gb/s NIC server, put in the full db and shared it via rclone + webdav scheme with all interested parties.
 As a bonus, I've gotten experience with auction mechanics in one of our providers and it gives us the possibility to save money on avoiding setup fees and pay less monthly.